oamost/4sq2autogen4gmaps/README.md

 ![image](https://github.com/user-attachments/assets/5f9aea1b-7eee-4d4d-bbc4-c169d38df148)

-# How-to use it?
+# How do I use it?

-You will need dotnet-sdk-bin for building the project.
-You can build it with dotnet restore && dotnet run

-1. Start the built 4sq2autogen4gmaps utility and open Authenticate.html from src in your browser You will paste the "access code" from step 1-7 here

-2. Create new project after logged into fsq/developer interface at https://foursquare.com/developers/home
+1. Download `authenticate.zip` and `yourplatform_x64.zip` from the releases page.
+   Unzip them, and launch `Authenticate.html` in the browser, thus `./4sq2autogen4gmaps` (.exe, or .out executable) in your terminal.

+3. In your browser, go to `https://foursquare.com/developers/home` to create a new project after logging into the interface.

-3. On the new project's settings page, find OAuth Authentication
+4. On the new project's settings page, find OAuth Authentication.

-4. into redirect URL type the following: https://www.example.com then click on save
+5. Find the redirect URL entry, and type the following into it: https://www.example.com then click on save.

-5. Copy client ID and paste it into Authenticate.html text field
+6. Copy the client ID and paste it into the Authenticate.html text field.

-6. Click on Connect

-7. Foursquare asks if you want to connect this app to your profile, click Allow
+7. Click on Connect.
+Foursquare asks if you want to connect this app to your profile, click Allow.

-8. You are redirected to example.com, now copy the token after example.com/?code= from the URL bar
+8. You are redirected to example.com, now copy the token after example.com/?code= from the URL bar.
+Only the part after the equality sign.

-9. Paste this into terminal as mentioned in step #0 as the terminal asks for "access code"
+9. Paste this into your terminal where you have the launched ./4sq2autogen4gmaps waiting for the `access code`.

-10. Paste your project's Client ID and paste it into the terminal when asked
+10. Paste your project's Client ID and paste it into the terminal when asked.

-11. Do the same with Client Secret
+11. Do the same with Client Secret.

 12. Wait a bit.
 The following should appear in 2 minutes: "KML generation completed..."

-13. open https://www.google.com/maps/d/u/0/?hl=en and create your new map
+13. Open https://www.google.com/maps/d/u/0/?hl=en and create your new map.

-14. click on "New Layer", then click on `Import` and browse the `.kml` file located in the repo
+14. click on "New Layer", then click on `Import` and browse the `.kml` file located in the repo.

-15. the rest is straightforward - you can set a few map styles and you can set the venue labels to be shown on Google My Maps
+15. the rest is straightforward - you can set a few map styles and you can set the venue labels to be shown on Google My Maps.